kaushikgopal/RxJava-Android-Samples/README.md

 This is a simple example demonstrating the use of the `.timeout` operator.
 Button 1 will complete the task before the timeout constraint, while Button 2 will force a timeout error.

 Notice how we can provide a custom Observable that indicates how to react under a timeout Exception.

+### 17. Setup and teardown resources (using `using`)

+The [operator `using`](http://reactivex.io/documentation/operators/using.html) is relatively less known and notoriously hard to Google.
+It's a beautiful API that helps to setup a (costly) resource, use it and then dispose off in a clean way.

+The nice thing about this operator is that it provides a mechansim to use potentially costly resources in a tightly scoped manner. using -> setup, use and dispose.
+Think DB connections (like Realm instances), socket connections, thread locks etc.

 ## Rx 2.x